Barclaycard Arrival™ World MasterCard® Review

 As you’d expect with a high-quality travel card, this Barclaycard does not charge foreign transaction fees.

 The bonus offer for this Barclaycard is 20,000 miles when you make $1,000 worth of purchases in the first 90 days of your account opening.
 We should be thrilled that this no annual fee card offers a bonus offer, but we can’t help but feel blandness after reading the details.
 20,000 miles equates to roughly $200 in airfare.
 Even with the 5% rebate by booking for travel, you’re still at $220 in travel.
-Maybe a quick trip from San Francisco to Los Angeles is worth it to you, but in our opinion, there are other cards out there with more enticing intro offers, like Discover it® Miles, which we’ll address in this review.
+Maybe a quick trip from San Francisco to Los Angeles is worth it to you, but in our opinion, there are other cards out there with more enticing intro offers, like Discover it® Miles (This card is not currently available on CardRatings), which we’ll address in this review.

 Don't confuse the 0% APR on balance transfers with 0% APR on purchases like some issuers offer.
 The Arrival™ World MasterCard® has a generous 12 month, 0% APR on balance transfers made in the first 45 days.
 But after that, APRs spike and purchase APRs are fairly high from the get go.
 Check issuer’s terms for the most recent rates.